For many, their first foray EDM culture might begin with a simple Google search – "techno song without words." Welcome, n00b.

 Believe it or not, that phrase is one of the more common search terms that brings people to MagneticMag.com.
 We have a pretty good idea on who that end user is.
 They are new to EDM, probably went out to a club last night, heard a DJ drop a song they loved, and they need to find it.

-But since electronic dance music has a much different cycle than other more traditional genres, it’s probably not on Spotify or Shazzam (unless the track is on the more commercial side of EDM).
+But since electronic dance music has a much different cycle than other more traditional genres, it may not be on Spotify or Shazam especially (unless the track is on the more commercial side of EDM).
 And to make the search even more difficult, that song you’re looking for doesn’t have lyrics.
 Now what do you do?

 Unfortunately, there is no time machine.
 Really the only way to learn is to read about the past, listen to the music from over the years, and, most importantly, experience it in the now.
 Like anything it’s a learning process, but having respect for the legacy of electronic dance music will only help you love all the sub-genres that much more.